BrightID/BrightID-Constitution/README.md

 ## Responsibilities of BrightID Main DAO
 Actions are decided by a vote of the managers and enacted by [BrightID Main DAO's software](https://mainnet.aragon.org/#/brightid), including its [agent app](https://mainnet.aragon.org/#/brightid/apps/).
 The responsibilities of BrightID Main DAO are as follows:

-1. Managing BrightID's cryptocurrency finances
+1. Managing BrightID's cryptocurrency finances:
     1. Directing funds from [BrightID Main DAO to sub-DAOs.](https://docs.google.com/document/d/1F8rrUcrAIsKEVmxvfx8sLf2JyqAmtoAmfssDwZ0b2TM/edit?usp=sharing)
-    1. Refunding income
+    1. Refunding income:
         1. BrightID Main DAO manages itself as a non-profit organization.
 Income beyond what is needed to support BrightID and its legitimate purposes will be redistributed equally to all sponsored BrightID users.
 1. Setting the token and price used for purchasing sponsorships through the [sponsorship smart contract](https://github.com/BrightID/Sponsorship-Subscriptions-SmartContracts).
 The initial token and price will be 1 [DAI](https://makerdao.com/en/), but that may change in light of scalability issues or inflation.
 The following guidelines apply:
     1. The choice of token should allow BrightID to grow to global scale.
     1. The price should be adjusted occasionally to match inflation in the greater economy.
 1. Adding and removing [managers](#membership)
-1. Amending this document
+1. Amending this document:
     1. Currently delegated to [members of the github organization](https://github.com/orgs/BrightID/people), who will eventually transfer control to BrightID Main DAO's agent app.
 1. Determining suitable entity formation(s) and other organizational details necessary to order and protect the activities of BrightID.